-Many healthy foods can also improve teeth health, strength, and brightness.
+Many healthy foods can improve teeth health, strength, and brightness.
 These include, but are not limited to:

 Do not overuse whitening products containing hydrogen peroxide or baking soda.
 Always make sure you read the instructions before using them.

-Peroxide-containing products are safe to use on your teeth in small doses.
+Peroxide-containing products are safe to use on teeth in small doses.
 However, some people prefer to use completely natural products.